tonytomov/jqGrid/README.md

 * files from `i18n` are changes to UTF-8 format.
 The texts should be always used as Unicode characters if the corresponding characters are visible.
 Compare for example [grid.locale-ja.js](https://github.com/OlegKi/jqGrid/blob/master/js/i18n/grid.locale-ja.js) with the corresponding file included in jqGrid 4.7.0 (see [here](https://github.com/tonytomov/jqGrid/blob/v4.7.0/js/i18n/grid.locale-ja.js)).
 * some common properties which have no relation to the language are moved from the localization files grid.locale-*.js to grid.base.js module.
 * We plan to change default value of `autoencode` from `true` to `false` in the next release of jqGrid.
 We recommend all to include `autoencode` option explicitly.
 We remind that `autoencode: false` means that input data (including JSON data loaded from the server or local data loaded from the object) are interpreted as HTML fragments and not as pure data.
 It can produces some strange side effects if the data contains symbols `&`, `;`, `>` and other used in HTML markup.

+### Changes in grid.locale-*.js files

+* the files are renamed to corresponds ISO 639-1 or ISO 3166-2 defines abbreviations for languages.
+The list of changes:
+  * grid.locale-cat.js with Catalan translation is renamed into           grid.locale-ca.js (ISO 639-1)
+  * grid.locale-mne.js with Montenegrin translation is renamed into       grid.locale-me.js (ISO 3166-2)

 ### Some demos which demonstrates new features